What should I expect after surgery?

 Simple finger, hand and wrist movements, as well as elbow and neck range of motion exercises will be prescribed to ensure you regain motion in these joints.
 Pendular exercises for your shoulder will be prescribed along with passive range of motion exercises that encourage shoulder elevation (raising in front) as well as gentle external rotation.
 Pendular exercises are performed by leaning forward or to the side, letting the arm hang clear of the chest, and then initiating movement with your trunk so that the dangling limb passively and gently moves.
 These exercises assist with pain, help to maintain some shoulder range of motion, and assist in preventing unwanted scar tissue forming in the joint.
 This pendular action also provides some traction to the glenohumeral joint, which aids in pain relief, and also assists the shoulder into a relatively elevated motion (in relation to the trunk).
 It is important that the pendular activity is done as passively as possible without initiating motion from the shoulder muscles.
 This exercise should be similar to a weighted pendulum that randomly swings on the end of a piece of string.
 Icing your shoulder will be encouraged after your exercises as well as several other times during the day.

 Once you are managing your exercises well in the hospital, you are independent in doing most activities to care for yourself, and when your surgeon feels it is appropriate, you will be sent home.
 You will need to continue an extensive rehabilitation program once you are discharged from the hospital.
 In some cases, a Physical Therapist or occupational therapist may visit your home to check to see that you are safely getting around within your home and managing your everyday tasks with your arm in your sling.
 Your therapist may also review and assist you with your exercises at this time.
-If it is particularly difficult for you to get out of your home to attend Physical Therapy at Holsman Physical Therapy and Rehabilitation P.C. then a Physical Therapist may continue to visit you at your home for several treatments in order to review and advance your exercises.
-As soon as you are able, however, it is best for you to attend rehabilitation at Holsman Physical Therapy and Rehabilitation P.C. as there are several more modalities as well as exercise equipment that can be used in the clinic versus at home, which can expedite your recovery.
+If it is particularly difficult for you to get out of your home to attend Physical Therapy at Holsman Physical Therapy and Wellness P.C. then a Physical Therapist may continue to visit you at your home for several treatments in order to review and advance your exercises.
+As soon as you are able, however, it is best for you to attend rehabilitation at Holsman Physical Therapy and Wellness P.C. as there are several more modalities as well as exercise equipment that can be used in the clinic versus at home, which can expedite your recovery.

-As an initial goal of rehabilitation your Physical Therapist at Holsman Physical Therapy and Rehabilitation P.C. will focus on relieving your pain and decreasing any swelling that may be lingering from the surgery.
+As an initial goal of rehabilitation your Physical Therapist at Holsman Physical Therapy and Wellness P.C. will focus on relieving your pain and decreasing any swelling that may be lingering from the surgery.
 We may use modalities such as heat, ice, ultrasound, or electrical current to assist with pain or decrease any swelling you have around your shoulder, anywhere along your arm, or into your hand.
 Due to some of the muscles of the neck and upper back connecting to the shoulder, you may also have pain in these regions, which we can also treat in order to make movement of your entire upper body easier.
 We may also use massage or mobilizations for the neck, upper back, shoulder, elbow, forearm, or wrist to improve circulation and assist with any pain that may be present.

 If a reverse shoulder replacement has been done then protecting the new joint is of particular importance.
 Due to the biomechanics of a reverse arthroplasty there is a higher risk of shoulder dislocation than after a traditional shoulder replacement.
 With a traditional shoulder replacement the shoulder is more likely to dislocate with the arm in abduction and external rotation.
 With the reverse shoulder replacement dislocation is most likely during isolated extension as well as the combined movements of extension, internal rotation, and adduction therefore these movements should be avoided.
 Your therapist will review these movement precautions with you and you should refrain from putting your shoulder in any of these positions on their own or in combination for a minimum of 12 weeks post-surgically.
 Activities involving these positions, such as tucking in one’s shirt or performing personal hygiene of the back passage, are simple activities but can lead to dislocation so they must be strictly avoided.
 It can be helpful in respecting these precautions by remembering that you should always be able to see the elbow on your surgical side during all activities with that arm.

 The next part of our post-surgical treatment will focus on regaining the range of motion, strength, and dexterity in your shoulder, elbow, hand and wrist.
-Your Physical Therapist at Holsman Physical Therapy and Rehabilitation P.C. will prescribe a series of stretching and strengthening exercises that you will practice in the clinic and also learn to do as part of your home exercise program.
+Your Physical Therapist at Holsman Physical Therapy and Wellness P.C. will prescribe a series of stretching and strengthening exercises that you will practice in the clinic and also learn to do as part of your home exercise program.
 These exercises may include the use of rehabilitation equipment such as pulleys and poles for range of motion exercises, and light weights or exercise bands for resistance work of your upper limb.
 The shoulder joint is the upper limb’s link to the rest of the body so it needs to be strong and well controlled for the limb and hand to work properly.
 If you have access to a pool your therapist may suggest you do some of your rehabilitation exercises in the pool where the warmth of the water and the hydrostatic properties of the water can be of assistance.

 As time and range of motion progress, strengthening will become the major focus and will be advanced so that heavier weights or elastic bands are used and endurance of the muscles is improved.
 Your therapist will monitor your progress and advance your exercises as your shoulder can tolerate them.
 Along with more advanced strengthening exercises, active range of motion of the shoulder will be encouraged in order to assist with strengthening and control of the entire shoulder girdle.